AsmodeusXI/shadowrun-5e/shadowrunners/macgee.md

 **¥**: 215 + 1d6 * 20

-_* Not sure if I want to do something with these last Karma or Nuyen yet..._

 ##Attributes
 | BOD | AGI | REA | STR | WIL | LOG | INT | CHA |
 | --- | --- | --- | --- | --- | --- | --- | --- |